 - Stone facades

-- Plain or ornamental black wrought iron window grills and balconies, on select floors, usually the 2nd, 4th, and 5th
+- Plain or ornamental black wrought iron window grills and balconies, especially on the 2nd floor

 - Gray zinc Mansard roofs angled at 45 degrees to allow maximum sunlight on city streets below